kitnil/awesome/README.md

 - [flower](https://github.com/PositiveTechnologies/flower) - Flower is a Clojure (and Emacs) library for integration with Github, Gitlab, Atlassian Jira, Microsoft TFS, Microsoft Exchange and Slack.
 It also may be used from Java.
 More integrations with task trackers, repositories and messaging systems coming soon!
 - [closh](https://github.com/dundalek/closh) - Bash-like shell based on Clojure
 - [lux](https://github.com/LuxLang/lux) - The Lux Programming Language
-- [themecreator](https://github.com/mswift42/themecreator) - http://mswift42.github.io/themecreator/ create themes for intellij, textmate, atom, emacs and vim
+- [themecreator](https://github.com/mswift42/themecreator) - http://mswift42.github.io/themecreator/ create themes for intellij, textmate, atom, emacs, vim and gnome terminal.
 - [Nightweb](https://github.com/oakes/Nightweb) - An anonymous P2P social network in Clojure
 - [incanter](https://github.com/incanter/incanter) - Clojure-based, R-like statistical computing and graphics environment for the JVM
 - [lein-figwheel](https://github.com/bhauman/lein-figwheel) - Figwheel builds your ClojureScript code and hot loads it into the browser as you are coding!